daneshvar-amrollahi/SurfaceScanner/README.md

 # SurfaceScanner

 A simple android application to scan the surface for any ups and downs.
 You can run and build the project using android studio.
-This sensor uses your phone's accelerometer and gyroscope.
+The app uses your phone's accelerometer and gyroscope.

 ## Usage